Making the Best Decision for Your Child

 Click here for even more video content about the COVID-19 vaccine and kids.

-Currently, only the COVID-19 Pfizer vaccine is now authorized for use in children 5 to 11 years old.
+The COVID-19 Pfizer and Moderna vaccines are now authorized for use in children 6 months of age and older.
 We answer parents' questions about vaccinating their kids.

 Third Dose Vaccine